- Academic Responsibilities

-Writing Intensive Courses: Effective Fall 2010, to earn a baccalaureate degree from Texas A&M International University, a student must complete, at TAMIU, three courses beyond freshman English that are identified in the course schedule and on the transcript as “writing intensive” courses.
+Writing Intensive Courses: Effective Fall 2010, to earn a baccalaureate degree from TAMIU, a student must complete, at TAMIU, three courses beyond freshman English that are identified in the course schedule and on the transcript as “writing intensive” courses.
 Only one of these courses may be at the 1000- or 2000-level, and at least one must be in the major/concentration in which the student is earning a degree.1

 Enrollment in a 1000- or 2000-level WIN course requires completion of ENGL 1301 and ENGL 1302 or department approval.
 A minimum grade of ‘C’ is required to earn credit for a WIN course.
 At least 50% of the WIN course grade must be devoted to the evaluation of written work.

 Chairs, with their dean’s endorsement, may approve transfer courses at the 3000-4000 level as meeting up to two of the three required writing intensive courses if the student can provide documentation deemed adequate to justify such a substitution.
 The requirement that at least one of the writing intensive courses must be taken at TAMIU in the student’s major may not be met by the substitution of a transfer course.

-Graduation under a Particular Catalog: A student may have the privilege of being graduated according to the curricular requirements as stated in the catalog of the year in which he/she first registered for work in residence at a college/university, or he/she may be graduated under any later catalog of a year in which he/she was registered for residence work, provided that requirements are met within five years of the date of the catalog chosen, and provided further that the institution offers courses listed as requirements in previous catalogs.
+Graduation under a Particular Catalog: A student may have the privilege of being graduated according to the curricular requirements as stated in the catalog of the year in which they first registered for work in residence at a college/university, or they may be graduated under any later catalog of a year in which they were registered for residence work, provided that requirements are met within five years of the date of the catalog chosen, and provided further that the institution offers courses listed as requirements in previous catalogs.

-Application for Candidacy for Bachelor’s Degree: A student intending to have a baccalaureate degree conferred at Texas A&M International University must file an Application for Candidacy with the Office of the University Registrar and pay the graduation fee to the University Business Office by the deadline noted in the academic calendar.
+Application for Candidacy for Bachelor’s Degree: A student intending to have a baccalaureate degree conferred at TAMIU must file an Application for Candidacy with the Office of the University Registrar and pay the graduation fee to the Bursar's Office by the deadline noted in the academic calendar.